victorcaquilpan/PPGNet-Cat/README.md

      * **images**: A folder with the images available for testing.
      * **gt_test_plain.json (optional)**: JSON file with the groundtruth of images.
 This is useful to evaluate the mode if it is needed.

-   Below is an example of the structure used for train and test.
+   Below is an example of the structure used for train and test.</p>

   ```
 data